-If there was an internet class in school, the first thing they’d teach you is that you can’t believe everything you read on the web.
-For example, there’s an awful lot of misinformation about tinnitus floating around these days.
-And that’s unfortunate because good and accurate information can help you diminish symptoms and improve your outlook.
+There’s a lot of misinformation about tinnitus floating around these days.
+And that’s unfortunate because accurate information can help you diminish symptoms and improve your outlook.

 Inaccurate information can, in some worst-case scenarios, damage your hearing and make your tinnitus worse.
 So today we’re putting on our “myth-smashing” hats (we don’t know for sure, but we assume that “myth-busting” is trademarked or something, even if it is catchier) and clearing the air about tinnitus.